 - In Shaman King, Yoh tells Hao that he's not afraid of him, because Hao will only kill him once he's reached his full potential.

 - In MÄR, Phantom sees the potential in Ginta and actively encourages him to get stronger.
 Even preventing his army from killing him during their invasion of Dorothy's hometown.
-Course this came to bite him in the ass during the final round of the War Game between Ginta and him as Ginta begins overwhelming him, to which he even lampshades before pulling out his trump card which likewise fails.
+Of course this came to bite him in the ass during the final round of the War Game between Ginta and him as Ginta begins overwhelming him, to which he even lampshades before pulling out his trump card which likewise fails.

 - In Revolutionary Girl Utena the dueling game is designed with the purpose of strengthening the champion's Soul Sword to be stronger and to encourage them to exhibit princely virtues.
 It is strongly implied that Utena's many miraculous wins were actually due to Anthy and Akio's intervention as they planned for Utena to reach the final duel, at which point Akio could take her sword from her and use it to try to regain Dios's power, as he has done multiple times before with previous champions.

-- In Kill la Kill, Satsuki makes Ryuko duel the club leaders, the Elite Four, and Satsuki herself to strengthen Ryuko so that she can help fight Satsuki's mother, Kiryuin Ragyou, when Satsuki makes her planned Heel-Face Turn.
+- In Kill la Kill, Satsuki makes Ryuko duel the club leaders, the Elite Four, and Satsuki herself to strengthen Ryuko so that she can help fight Satsuki's mother, Kiryuin Ragyou, when Satsuki makes her planned HeelFace Turn.

-- My Little Pony: Friendship Is Magic (IDW): The trials Chrysalis puts the Mane Six through are meant to strengthen their friendship so their emotions will peak and Twilight will be at her strongest when she drains her magic.
+- My Little Pony: Friendship is Magic (IDW): The trials Chrysalis puts the Mane Six through are meant to strengthen their friendship so their emotions will peak and Twilight will be at her strongest when she drains her magic.

 - This winds up backfiring as Twilight's magic turns out to be much stronger then she realizes.
 Added with the magic comet amplifying her power and Twilight manages to defeat Chrysalis in a one on one duel.

-- In Harry Potter And The Natural 20, Voldemort continuously sends minions and dangers Milo's way.
+- In Harry Potter and the Natural 20, Voldemort continuously sends minions and dangers Milo's way.
 Milo levels up with each fight and adventure and will eventually gain the power to revive the dead, a skill of course useful to the Dark Lord's plans.

 - In The Pendragon Adventure, This trope is the reason Saint Dane doesn't simply kill all the Travelers.
 In fact, it's also the reason he even lets Bobby find him in any territory at all.
-When Saint Dane says he his done with his work in a territory, he means it.
+When Saint Dane says he's done with his work in a territory, he means it.

 - In the updated Battlestar Galactica, it's never exactly clear why the Cylons didn't simply Zerg Rush the fleet, destroying Galactica and picking off the rest of the fleet at leisure.
 After all, they'd wiped out 99% of humanity already.
 Why tiptoe around killing the rest?
 It's been suggested (but never spelled out on-screen) that this was Cavil/One's doing: He wanted to prove to the Final Five that Humans Are Bastards and not worth saving (thus justifying his own hatred of the Five and humans) by hounding what was left of the Colonies until they turned on each other (which sort of was the case).
 The hypocrisy of this did not go unremarked upon.